hernantz/blog/content/reclaiming-space-from-a-big-table-in-postgres.md

 Title: Reclaiming space from a big table in Postgres
 Date: 2021-05-08
-Summary: After deleting columns or removing lots of rows.
+Summary: After deleting columns or updating lots of rows.
 Category: Programming
 Tags: database, postgres